 You can start your website building on Wix here.

 Ease of Use

-The ease of use of an ecommerce platform or website builder platform is an essential feature to look for when choosing whether Shopify or Wix is the best option for your needs and your skill level, especially if you have little or no experience with developing and managing your own online shop.
+The ease of use of an ecommerce or website builder platform is an essential feature to look for when choosing whether Shopify or Wix is the best option for your needs and your skill level, especially if you have little or no experience developing and managing your online shop.

 The easier the setup and the management of the online sales are, the lesser time and resources you will need to spend on that, and the more time you can focus on boosting your sales and making money.

 For this head-to-head comparison of the Wix stores vs. Shopify e-commerce website builder platform, here are the results of our review of the ease of use of each of the platforms.

 For starters, we must mention that the idea of ease of use is key to the Wix website development platform’s policy.